MeowMeow0417/page-replacement-simulation/README.md

 ### 🔹 Option 1: Run the Executable

-1. Go to the `executables/` directory.
+1. Go to the `executable/` directory.
 2. Download and unzip one of the following based on your OS:
-   - `PageReplacementApp-Windows.zip`
+   - `Cache Simulator Setup 1.0.0.exe.zip`
-   - `PageReplacementApp-Mac.zip`
+   - `executable/Cache Simulator-1.0.0.dmg.zip`
 3. Run the extracted `.exe` (Windows) or `.dmg` (macOS) file.

 > ⚠️ *Executables are zipped to comply with GitHub’s 25MB file size limit.*